happy-turtle/oit-unity/README.md

 ### Without Post-Processing Stack v2

-If you don't want to use the post-processing stack just skip the first step and instead add the component `OrderIndependentTransparency` to a camera.
+If you don't want to use the post-processing stack just skip the first step and instead add the component `OitCameraComponent` to a camera.
 Transparent objects won't render in the editor scene view using this component.

 ## Notes